antvis/G2Plot/docs/manual/plot-api.en.md

 plot.once(event: string, callback: Function);
 ```

-Listen to a chart event once and trigger a callback function.
+Listen to a plot event once and trigger a callback function.
 After triggering, it is automatically deactivated.

 ### 9. off